udop1/spy-hunt/README.md

-# spy-hunt
+# Spy Hunt
-A spy-themed geocaching app with CMS that used the Google Maps API for geolocation where users have the ability to create their own treasure hunts.
+This assignment's brief was to create a treasure hunt mobile app with a content management system (CMS).

+## Technologies Used
+- Bootstrap
+- JS
+- PHP
+- MySQL
+- Google Maps API